-As our project grants are taking off, our grants team has some words of advice for applicants about work samples:
+As our project grants are taking off,

 Work samples aren’t just about showing your creativity to the panelists.
 They are also vital in promoting yourself to venues, other artists, donors, and fans.
 They should demonstrate compelling artistry, superb performances, and relevant examples of your work in the clearest, highest-quality recordings possible.